iTwin/itwinjs-core/docs/core/learning/iModels.md

 ## The format of information in an iModel is defined by BIS

 The [Base Infrastructure Schemas](../bis/index) are a family of [domain-specific](../bis/intro/schemas-domains) class definitions that define the properties and relationships of entities within an iModel.
-All information held in an iModel is an instance of some class defined in BIS, inserted using the iModelJs API.
+All information held in an iModel is an instance of some class defined in BIS, inserted using the iModel.js API.

 ## An iModel is comprised of many Models